 To seal the top, I sprayed two coats of Thompson’s Waterproofing Wood Sealer aerosol which was so much easier to use than a brush!
 I’m pretty sure this lumber is pressure-treated but I wanted to go ahead and give it even more protection since this will be out on the patio in the humidity.
 And to ward off the pesky carpenter bees that moved into our patio set this summer.
 Grrrrr.

 From there, it was time for assembly.
 This actually went really fast and took just an evening, thank goodness.
 I modified the plans here also to flip the end pieces around so the screws (and my oops splintering) would be on the inside instead of the outside.
 For assembly, I used exterior deck screws for the cross braces and Kreg’s Blue-Kote screws so they’ll hold up well out on our salty humid porch.
 I was SO anxious and ancy to get it done and flipped over so I was really happy it all came together so quickly and easily!
-It was a long evening but it was worth it to see that table done before I called it a night (that Ryobi work light from Haven sure came in handy then!).
+It was a long evening but it was worth it to see that table done before I called it a night.

 The top is beautiful and is sooooo heavy!
 Sure, the boards weren’t completely flat or straight but I don’t mind one bit and it just adds to the charm of the old finish.
-I sprayed the base with the same spar urethane that I used on the patio furniture to make sure to keep water off that wood and I will be sealing the top in the near future so the paint won’t continue to peel, likely with this tutorial from Miss Mustard Seed.
+I sprayed the base with the same spar urethane that I used on the patio furniture to make sure to keep water off that wood and I will be sealing the top in the near future so the paint won’t continue to peel.

 I set it with some beautiful neutral and weathered pieces for our patio reveal which was perfectly subtle to let that pretty top show!